The Illusion of Structure

 ---|---|

-Matrix reporting | No oneâs sure whoâs in charge, including you. |
+Matrix reporting | No one’s sure who’s in charge, including you. |

 Dotted line relationship | Lots of responsibility, little formal authority. |

-Cross-functional collaboration | Too many meetings.
-No clear owner.
-Little gets decided. |
+Cross-functional collaboration | Too many meetings, little gets decided.
+No clear owner. |

 Streamlined reporting structure | Same work, fewer people to do it. |

-Empowered teams | You're accountable, but we'll second-guess every decision. |
+Empowered teams | You're accountable, but every decision will be second-guessed. |

 Flat organization | Important choices still happen up top, just with fewer witnesses. |